fcurella/villa-spec/README.md

 ## Specification

-`Villa` is a REST API to describe smart devices in your home (or farm, or whatever you like).
+`Villa` is a REST API to describe and operate smart devices in your home (or farm, or whatever you like).

 Its output is a JSON representation of a tree of devices.
 Any device can expose inputs, outputs, or other devices.